shafique-md18/low-level-design/solutions/carrentalsystem/notes.md

 ##### Additional Features to Consider:

-1. Separate User for Customer and Admin
+1. Separate stockexchange.User for Customer and Admin
 2. Location management - Pickup and drop
 3. Maintenance and damage traction